If you wish to send cute SMS, letters, and postcards you need to buy pre-paid credits. And this is the place where they chill out.

 Note: Using the Auto-renew option, you avoid having not-fully-sent SMS campaigns.

 Example: If you're trying to send SMS to 1000 contacts, but you have credit enough for 800 - the Auto-renew will make sure to provide credits to send to the full list of 1000, and you'll be invoiced for the necessary credits for those 200 contacts.
 If Auto-renew is turned off in the same scenario, the system will only send to the first 800 contacts.

 See how many SMS, letters or postcards you can send with your current balance.
 You can also calculate the prices for each SMS, postcard or letter depending on the country.

 - From the drop-down menu, select the communication:

-- This gives you the number of credits, i.e., the price per SMS, letter or postcard for that country.
+- Depending on the select, you'll see the number of credits, i.e., the price per SMS, letter or postcard.

 - At the bottom, you can see the number of SMS, letters or postcards that you can send with your current credit balance.

 - You can preview your invoices by entering the Details and billing information, and choosing Invoices.

 - Here you can preview all of your latest invoices, where they are organized by, invoice number, date, due date, currency, and total.

 - Click on any invoice to view the details, or download a pdf of the invoice.

 We charge SMS based on the message length.
 And the length affects your sending cost.
 One message of up to 160 characters, is considered as one SMS and it's charged as such.
 But, the math is different when it comes to longer SMS messages.
 A long message has more than 160 characters and consists of several part-messages.
 One part-message consists of up to 152 characters and it's charged as a single SMS.
 Line breaks take only one character.
 If you add space before a line break, the space will take a character as well.